enkodellc/blazorboilerplate/README.md

 3. Open the solution in Visual Studio and press F5.
 4. Create a user using the `Create Account` button in the login page or login if you have already created a user.

-### Thanks
+### Thanks To
 - [Blazor](https://blazor.net)
 - [BlazorWithIdentity](https://github.com/stavroskasidis/BlazorWithIdentity)
 - [MatBlazor](https://github.com/SamProf/MatBlazor)

 ## Contributing

 We'd greatly appreciate any contribution you make.
-I am very open to updates and features.
-If you request a feature I most likely will not have time to do it but expect you or other contributors to help.
+I am very open to updates and features, though most feature requests will be depending on how much community support for it is.

-## Roadmap
+## Road map

-- Add SQL Server for DB
+- Add Database for better data storage.
-- Breadcrumbs
+- Breadcrumbs.
-- Forgot Password Functionality
+- Forgot Password Functionality.
+- Setting management UI.
+- User, role, permission and organization unit management UI.
-- Slack Communication
+- Real time chat and notification system.
+Slack Communication clone?
+- Audit log report UI.

 ## License

 This project is licensed under the terms of the [MIT license](LICENSE).

 ## News
-### BlazorBoilerplate 0.1.0
+### Blazor Boilerplate 0.1.0
 - Initial release